asutherland/tabdrome/proper/normalized_tabs.md

 The `TabTracker` exposes a normalized tab representation to the rest of the extension.
 This file documents it.

+NOTE!
+This is migrating into a typescript file.
+The doc blocks need to be reformatted!

 # Meta #

 ## Why? ##